olgagasowska/sentiment-analysis-text-only-vs-text-video/README.md

 | **Positive** | 0.65    | 0.59   | 0.62     |
 | **Average**  | **0.65**| **0.65**| **0.64** |

+For Neutral and Positive, the text + video model performs better with higher precision, but for Negative, the text-only model is better.

 | Speaker                | Text-Only Model Accuracy | Text + Video Model Accuracy |